Tarsiciosh/EssentialFeed/NOTES.md

 .. receiveCompletion ..
 self?.isLoading = false
 - run the test -> crash index out of range
-- in FeedUIIntegrationTests+LoaderSpy:
-func completeFeedLoading...
-feedRequests[index].send(completion: .finished) to 'finish' the publisher
+- in FeedUIIntegrationTests+LoaderSpy: func completeFeedLoading... at the end feedRequests[index].send(completion: .finished) to 'finish' the publisher }
 - in CommentsUIIntegrationTests completeCommentsLoading .. requests[index].send(completion: .finished) TF
+- failings also in other places
-- test_loadCommentsActions_requestsCommentsFromLoader
+- test_loadCommentsActions_requestCommentsFromLoader
-add new test "Expected no request until previous completes" then add loader.copmpleteCommentsLoading(at: 0) and then (at: 1)
+add new test "Expected no request until previous completes" then add loader.completeCommentsLoading(at: 0) and then (at: 1) this test pass
 - in FeedUIIntegrationTests:
 - repeat the same add a new test "Expected no request until previous completes"
-- and then the completeFeedLoading(at: 0) and then (at: 1) TF
+- and then the completeFeedLoading(at: 0) and then (at: 1) this tests pass TF
 - when cancelling we are not setting the value back to false
-- when you cancel a publisher the system does not call completion add .handleEvents(receiveCancel: { [weak self] in self?.isLoading = false } TS [prevent ] don't commit logs messages
+- when you cancel a publisher the system does not call completion add .dispatchOnMainQueue().handleEvents(receiveCancel: { [weak self] in self?.isLoading = false } TS [prevent loading resources again until a running request completes] don't commit logs messages
 - run the app still loading 3 images
 - evey time we load a new page we get all the items again the old ones and the new ones appended
 - it works but it is not efficient